open-AIMS/ADRIA.jl/README.md

 In the short-term, functionality may leverage the existing MATLAB version and so a working copy of MATLAB and ADRIA is recommended.
 Interaction is handled via the MATLAB.jl interface (See intro here: https://github.com/JuliaInterop/MATLAB.jl).

-The `example.ipynb` in the `examples` directory showcases an example use of MATLAB.jl
+Example scripts are found in the `examples` directory.

 ## Development setup